DayU: Productivity App

 The first step in design is research...

 To design DayU, I started by understanding the people it’s meant to serve.
-Through extensive research (literature reviews, user surveys, etc), my team and I created a psychographic profile to capture the values, lifestyles, and pain points of our target audience.
-This was my guide in making design decisions.
+Through extensive research including literature reviews and our 194-person survey validation, my team and I created a psychographic profile to capture the values, lifestyles, and pain points of our target audience.
+This data-driven approach guided all design decisions.

 Then came user flows and wireframes...